 Conditions

 When a proposal is logged to the relevant local planning authority they have the power to impose conditions on the approval of development.
 This affords them the opportunity to modify the form of the physical development applied for and to maintain control of any operations of the development.
 In Phillips and the Shire of Mundaring [2009] WASAT 193 it was held that planning conditions run with the land and not with any applicant.
-However, any conditions of planning approval must be valid.The test of validity was endorsed by the High Court Australia which held for a conditions to be valid four limbs needed to be satisfied including it has a planning purpose; it is fairly and reasonably relates to the development; it is not unreasonable to have been imposed and the condition is certain and final.These limbs are vital in establishing whether a certain condition may be imposed.
+However, any conditions of planning approval must be valid.The test of validity was endorsed by the High Court of Australia which held for conditions to be valid, four lambs needed to be satisfied including it has a planning purpose; it is fairly and reasonably relates to the development; it is not unreasonable to have been imposed and the condition is certain and final.These limbs are vital in establishing whether a certain condition may be imposed.
 Therefore they are explained in more detail below.

 A planning condition imposed must be for a planning purpose which is generally characterised.
 For example as a general rule, conditions requiring a notification on the certificate of title that advises the need of compliance with a particular condition of development or subdivision approvals generally are not considered for a planning purpose.
 However, this can be justified in certain circumstances.
 In Antonas v Town of Vincent [2006] WASAT 303 the tribunal noted that in circumstances where the condition of a development approval is imposing a continuing obligation on the occupier that effects the use or enjoyment of the land and is found unusual.
 It would be appropriate to impose a condition which requires the proponent to provide compliance in accordance with relevant legislation.

-Furthermore, it needs to be clear from the body of case law set down by the courts and tribunals over the years that conditions imposed require to comply with a spate and distinct statutory regime which are not imposed for planning purposes.
+Furthermore, it needs to be clear from the body of case law set down by the courts and tribunals over the years that conditions imposed are required to comply with a spate and distinct statutory regime which are not imposed for planning purposes.

-The second limb requires that a condition must relate to the proposed development, although it may not be an impediment which benefits other land or the public at large.
+The second lamb requires that a condition must relate to the proposed development, although it may not be an impediment which benefits other land or the public at large.
 It should be used to contain significantly the design of the development or the operational use.

-The third limb is concerned with the requirement that the condition is not to be unreasonable if it were to be assessed objectively, it would not have been imposed by any reasonable planning authority lawfully.
-In determining whether a condition is unreasonable requires the establishment of whether the condition imposes something proportional to what was applied for.
-An example is whereby someone has applied for the subdivision of 4 lots which gives rise to upgrading the road it would be unreasonable to impose a condition to construct a 4-lane highway.
+The third lamb is concerned with the requirement that the condition is not to be unreasonable if it were to be assessed objectively, it would not have been imposed by any reasonable planning authority lawfully.
+In determining whether a condition is unreasonable, the establishment of whether the condition imposes something proportional to what was applied for is required.
+An example is whereby someone has applied for the subdivision of 4 lots which gives rise to upgrading of the road it would be unreasonable to impose a condition to construct a 4-lane highway.

-Last, the fourth limb is that a condition cannot lack finality, if it leaves open the requirement for obtain further approval it is not valid.
+Last, the fourth lamb is that a condition cannot lack finality, if it leaves open the requirement for obtain further approval it is not valid.
 In cases whereby a condition of development approval relies upon the technical expertise of another agency it may be difficult to avoid lack of finality.
 However, while the advice is sought the condition would be ultimately cleared.
 For example, Kingsway Street to be upgraded in accordance with the requirements by Water Corporation of Western Australia, to the satisfaction of the WAPC.
 If condition is uncertain with no reasonable or sensible meaning it would not be found valid.

-If these four limbs are satisfied the relevant planning authority may impose conditions in accordance to part 10 division 3 of the PD Act.
+If these four lambs are satisfied the relevant planning authority may impose conditions in accordance to part 10 division 3 of the PD Act.

 Refusal